grz0zrg/fas/README.md

 The granular synthesis algorithm is also prototyped in JavaScript (one channel only) and can be tried step by step in a browser by opening the `lab/granular/algorithm.html`

-All granular synthesis parameters excluding density and envelope type can be changed in real-time without issues.
+All granular synthesis parameters excluding density and envelope type can be changed in real-time without crackles.

 #### Window type